DefenderK/GetBHELogs/README.md

 ### Typical flows

-- Start or check the Data Collector Set, and if the trace already running choose to stop and zip:
+- Start or check the Data Collector Set, and if the trace is already running choose to stop and zip:
   ```powershell
   .\GetBHESupportLogsTool.ps1 -GetBHEPerfmon
   # If running: press Y to stop and zip to Desktop as <COMPUTERNAME>_PerfTrace.zip